You have a choice of two consoles for administering Oracle WebLogic Server: the WebLogic Server Administration Console, and Fusion Middleware Control.

 The WebLogic Server Administration Console includes a complete help system.
 It has two parts:

-How do I...?, which documents procedures for tasks you can perform through using the WebLogic Server Administration Console.
+How do I...?, which documents procedures for tasks you can perform using the WebLogic Server Administration Console.

 WebLogic Server Administration Console Reference, which provides reference information for each page in the WebLogic Server Administration Console, including descriptions of the attributes you can set using the WebLogic Server Administration Console.